drovani/drovani.github.io/_posts/2013-10-14-Marathon-Epilogue.md

 Footnote – my favorite motivational sign, which I saw at multiple points was:

-> Some day, you won’t be able to finish a marathon; today is not that day.
+> Some day, you won’t be able to finish a marathon
+today is not that day.